PietroDrd/RL_Dog/README.md

 - **Proximal Policy Optimization (PPO)** and **Constraints as Terminations (CAT)**: For detailed information on these methods, refer to the [research paper](https://arxiv.org/pdf/2403.18765).
 - **Architecture Inspired by ANYmal (ETH-RSL)**: We modeled our architecture based on the principles outlined in the [ANYmal paper](https://www.science.org/doi/epdf/10.1126/scirobotics.aau5872).
 - **SKRL**: We utilized the SKRL library to streamline our reinforcement learning implementations.
 More details can be found in the SKRL [documentation](https://skrl.readthedocs.io/en/latest/intro/getting_started.html).
 - **Isaac Lab**: NVIDIA's [Isaac Lab](https://isaac-sim.github.io/IsaacLab/) provided the high-performance simulation environment necessary for training our models.
-Refer to the [Orbit](https://isaac-orbit.github.io/) and [Isaac Sim](https://docs.omniverse.nvidia.com/isaacsim/latest/overview.html) pages for more information.
+Refer to the [Orbit](https://isaac-orbit.github.io/) and [Isaac Sim](https://docs.omniverse.nvidia.com/isaacsim/latest/overview.html) pages for more information. <br>
+  - **!!
+Install it only on powerfull Workbenches !!**: Unfortunatelly IsaacSim requires a good setup and an important amount of computational power; only few laptops (not mine) can widstand to those specifications!
+- **OpenAI Gymnasium**: Since Isaac Sim is almost not suitable for being installed on **laptops**, I opted for the lightweight Gymnasium as a simulation environment.
+It supports Python 3.10 and Ubuntu 22.04 and it's well documented.
+Obviously, it is far from a realistic simulation, as Isaac Sim is, but for quick tests and trainings, I consider it a good trade-off considering my hardware limitations.
+For more details on Gymnasium, visit the [official documentation](https://gymnasium.farama.org/).
+- `Why not Isaac Gym?`: It requires Ubuntu 20.04 or earlier and Python 3.8 or 3.9.
+Having installed Ubuntu 22.04, I excluded this option.
 - **Python + PyTorch**: Our primary programming languages and framework for development and deep learning.

 ## Understanding the Project